thrivinginacademia/grantwriting/README.md

 | ------------ | ---- | ---------| --------- | ------ | ------------ |
 | (Physicians) | misdiagnose | disordered | thought | in early | childhood |

+### Cohesion
+Cohesive writing is characterized by the last words of one sentence appearing at the beginning of the next sentence.
+This is part of what makes a piece have good "flow."
+Yet, if every sentence is beginning with the subject, how can we also end with the subject?
+In reality, your writing has to balance clarity with cohesion for a nice flow.
+You will want to begin sentences with familiar information and end with information that is new or that otherwise the reader cannot anticipate.
+You may have to use passive, rather than active, voice to achieve cohesion.

+* Cohesion is the way the sentences add up to the whole picture
+* Consistent ideas towards beginning of sentences, coherent subjects
+* Paragraphs focus on a narrow set of related ideas
+* Don’t use “throat clearing” – starting sentences with lots of qualifiers
+* Use the end of your sentences to communicate long complex phrases, new information, and technical terms

 #### Exercise
 1. Read [The Science of Scientific Writing](https://www.usenix.org/sites/default/files/gopen_and_swan_science_of_scientific_writing.pdf) by George D. Gopen and Judith A. Swan.
 2. Edit your draft for increased clarity.
 	* Send your draft to your reviewers for feedback!
 Be sure to tell your reviewers what you'd like feedback on, in particular, if anything.
+	* If you're reviewing someone else's writing, focus on cohesion or coherence as of the writing sample as a whole, but focus on one sentence to edit and improve clarity.

 ***
 # Broader impacts